Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Contraindications

-1. In immunodeficiency states;
+1. In immunodeficiency conditions;

-3. In patients with diseases of the digestive tract;
+3. In patients with illnesses digestive tract;

-4. After the introduction of the vaccine;
+4. After administration of the vaccine;

 5. Patients with pathologies of the cardiovascular and endocrine systems;

-6. With renal failure.
+6. In case of renal failure.

 • Muscular atrophy;